Professor Dr Ruslan Mitkov

 I have been principal investigator and/or have played a key role in a number of projects funded by the British Research Councils, EC programmes, US organisations and UK industry.
 These include the EC funded projects FIRST (FP7), EXPERT (FP7 Marie Curie ITN), TELL ME, QALL-ME, the AHRC-funded projects DVC and CAST and the ESRC-funded project BIRD and various projects funded by the National Board of Medical Examiners (USA).

-Currently I give lectures at the two Master programmes run by the Research Institute of Information and Language Processing: Computational Linguistics as well as Practical Corpus Linguistics for ELT, Lexicography and Translation.
+Currently I give lectures on this programme as well as the other two Master programmes run by the Research Institute of Information and Language Processing: Computational Linguistics as well as Practical Corpus Linguistics for ELT, Lexicography and Translation.

 I am invited to give lectures at overseas Master programmes which include Traducción para el Mundo Editorial at the University of Malaga and Lenguas y Tecnología at the Polytechnic University of Valencia.
 I also regularly give lectures different European Universities as part of Erasmus+ agreements.